Graphical user interface

 The appointed centre leader is Professor and MD Einar K. Kristoffersen, Head of the Department of Immunology and Transfusion Medicine at Haukeland University Hospital.
 He chairs the MRCRM Management group, which meets monthly to discuss strategic and practical issues.

-The MRCRM Steering Group is chaired by the Helse Bergen deputy CEO Clara Gjesdal, and consists of representatives from the Helse Bergen Health Trust, the University of Bergen and the Trond Mohn Foundation.
+The MRCRM Steering Group is chaired by the Helse Bergen deputy CEO Clara Gjesdal, and consists of representatives from the Helse Bergen Health Trust, the University of Bergen and the Trond Mohn Research Foundation.

 An international Scientific Advisory Board (SAB) has been established and consists of representatives with high compentency on cell therapy and research centre development.
 The role of the SAB is to support and evaluate the Centre.